dubasdey/File-Splitter/README.md

 	* -d
 		* Delete the original file after the split is done correctly.
 	* -f <format>
-		* Uses a custom format for the files.
+		* Uses a custom format for the file names.
 Using a custom format is required to add an extension The text {0} is replaced with the current part number.
 		The text {1} is replaced with the total number of parts expected.
 		The format inputs accepts parameters to adapt it to the desired funcionality.
-		For you could specify a padding of **n** possitions adding **,n**.
+		For you could specify a padding of **n** positions adding **,n**.
 		Example of 5 chars padding **{0,5}** with right align or **{0,-5}** to left align.
 		Also you could specify a numeric filling usin # and 0 after :
 		Examples for the file number 15: